acgroupdev/level-iv-challenge/README.md

 ### Frontend
 - React (with TypeScript)
-- TailwindCSS or Material-UI for styling
+- TailwindCSS or Material-UI for styling is allowed
-- React Query (or SWR) for API calls
-- Form management with React Hook Form

 ---